GDSalvo/Radiolysis-simulations-with-Rad4D-/README.md

 Description: Models a 0D HAuCl4 water solution under electron beam exposure chemical reaction evolves over time.

 ### License
-This project is licensed under the MIT License.
+This project is licensed under CC License.
 See the LICENSE file for details.

 For more information, questions, or support, please open an issue on the GitHub repository or contact me.